developerkshitij2807/memories-mern-tutorial/Readme.md

 - [redux](https://www.npmjs.com/package/redux): Redux is a predictable state container for JavaScript apps.
 - [redux-thunk](https://www.npmjs.com/package/redux-thunk): Thunk middleware for Redux.
 - [@material-ui/core](https://material-ui.com/getting-started/installation/): React components for faster and easier web development.
 Build your own design system, or start with Material Design.
+- [react-redux](https://react-redux.js.org/): React Redux is maintained by the Redux team, and kept up-to-date with the latest APIs from Redux and React.

 #### Backend dependencies(To be installed in the server folder)
 - [body-parser](https://www.npmjs.com/package/body-parser) : Parse incoming request bodies in a middleware before your handlers, available under the req.body property.